vmware-tanzu/velero/site/content/docs/v1.6/restic.md

 ### Restore

 1. The main Velero restore process checks each existing `PodVolumeBackup` custom resource in the cluster to backup from.
-1. For each `PodVolumeBackup` found, Velero first ensures a restic repository exists for the pod's namespace, by:
+1. For each `PodVolumeBackup` found, Velero first ensures a Restic repository exists for the pod's namespace, by:
     - checking if a `ResticRepository` custom resource already exists
     - if not, creating a new one, and waiting for the `ResticRepository` controller to init/check it (note that in this case, the actual repository should already exist in object storage, so the Velero controller will simply check it for integrity)
-1. Velero adds an init container to the pod, whose job is to wait for all restic restores for the pod to complete (more on this shortly)
+1. Velero adds an init container to the pod, whose job is to wait for all Restic restores for the pod to complete (more on this shortly)
-1. Velero creates the pod, with the added init container, by submitting it to the Kubernetes API
+1. Velero creates the pod, with the added init container, by submitting it to the Kubernetes API.
+Then, the Kubernetes scheduler schedules this pod to a worker node, and the pod must be in a running state.
+If the pod fails to start for some reason (i.e. lack of cluster resources), the Restic restore will not be done.
 1. Velero creates a `PodVolumeRestore` custom resource for each volume to be restored in the pod
 1. The main Velero process now waits for each `PodVolumeRestore` resource to complete or fail
 1. Meanwhile, each `PodVolumeRestore` is handled by the controller on the appropriate node, which: